|

 space, which is consistent with the way threads are used on Win32.
 The system is scalable

-- The minimum runtime image is very small (in the 100K range for a
+and can benefit from multiprocessor architectures.
+The minimum runtime image is very small (in the 100K range for a

 Windows application).
 This means that applications can be easily distributed.
 It